 If placed well, these can do wonders to your essay.
 You can strategically place them anywhere in your essay.
 Underline / highlight them & score those extra runs.

 You may end with a quote or a provocative note (as mentioned above).
-Going through the editorials of some of the reputed national dailies for a week or two can really help you spruce up your essay-abilities.
+Going through the editorials of some of the reputed national dailies for a week (like The Times of India or The Hindu) or two can really help you spruce up your essay writing abilities.

 Last but not the least, have a genuine tone to your writing.
 The examiner will always find a bit of your character in what you write & in the way you write.
 Saying more in fewer & powerful words, is an art that gets tested in an essay.

-Strongly recommend you to definitely read the following four blogposts:-
+Strongly recommend you to definitely read the following blogposts on English and Communication:-

 - How to crack every Interview that you sit for?